 These gaps in implementation of the mandates on increasing women's access to and control over critical resources need to be urgently addressed.
-Let me raise a few of the overarching findings which emerge from the different chapters of the World Survey which I find of particular importance.
-Firstly, at the very basis of the discussion in the World Survey is the recognition that gender equality in access to and control over resources contributes to economic growth and development - with strong multiplier effects for a range of development goals, including in particular in relation to poverty reduction.
-In addition, the World Survey recognizes that increasing women's access to and control over resources has strong intergenerational impacts, significantly affecting the well-being of children.

-Another interesting finding is the strong evidence for the positive impact of gender equality on economic growth and development, including from important work done in the Economic and Social Commission for Asia and the Pacific (ESCAP) which illustrates the economic losses incurred with persistent gender inequality.
+Let me raise a few of the overarching findings which emerge from the World Survey which I find of particular importance.
+Firstly, at the very basis of the discussion is the recognition that gender equality in access to and control over resources contributes to economic growth and development - with strong multiplier effects for a range of development goals, including in particular in relation to poverty reduction.
+In addition, there is evidence that increasing women's access to and control over resources has strong intergenerational impacts, significantly affecting the well-being of children.
+The important work done in the Economic and Social Commission for Asia and the Pacific (ESCAP) in this region illustrated the strong evidence for the positive impact of gender equality on economic growth and development.
+It highlighted the economic losses incurred with persistent gender inequality.
 It is noteworthy that the reverse is not always true.
-Economic growth can build on gender inequality in the labour market, profiting from inequalities in wages and through neglect of decent work provisions in areas where women have limited voice and access to decision-making.
+Economic growth can build on gender inequality in the labour market, profiting from inequalities in wages and neglect of decent work provisions in areas where women have limited voice and access to decision-making.